altwares21/thisnthat/README.md

-# thisNThatMixUpShop
+# ThisNThatMixUpShop

-Welcome to the thisNThatMixUpShop project!
+Welcome to the ThisNThatMixUpShop project!
 This is a React.js application styled with Tailwind CSS, designed to showcase a variety of products including apparel, accessories, and figures.

 ## Project Structure